DoDAO-io/dodao-defi-course/generated/questions/smart_contracts.md

 - [ ]  People who update network about real-world
 - [x]  On-chain APIs
-- [ ]  A bot which communicates real-world events to the network
+- [ ]  To check if a smart contract is mined and confirmed
 - [ ]  None of the above

 Hint: NoHint